top of page

 For school age children app.
 6-13 years of age

-Blind children face unique challenges in their lives, and it's important to provide them with the necessary resources and support to help them thrive.
-Our Blind Children's Program can make a significant difference in their lives by providing them with education, socialization, and other important resources.
-The Conklin Davis STEPS Children’s Program makes a significant difference in the lives of blind children by providing them with education, socialization, adaptive technology, vocational training, and emotional support.
-By prioritizing these important resources, our program can help blind children to thrive and reach their full potential.
+Children who are blind face unique challenges in their lives, and it's important to provide them with the necessary resources and support to help them thrive.
+The STEPS Program makes a significant difference in the lives of these children by providing them with education, socialization, adaptive technology, vocational training, and emotional support.
+By prioritizing these important resources, the STEPS program helps children who are blind to reach their full potential.

 STEPS FOCUSES ON THE FOLLOWING AREAS:

 Education is critical for blind children, and a Blind Children's Program prioritizes providing them with the education they need to succeed.
 This includes Braille instruction, specialized technology to assist with learning, and access to qualified teachers who are trained to work with blind students.

 Blind children may face social isolation due to their disability, when enrolled in our Blind Children's Program we address this issue.
 Our program provides opportunities for blind children to interact with their peers and participate in recreational activities.
 This can help to build their confidence and improve their social skills.

 Technology can be a game-changer for blind children, and our Blind Children's Program provides access to assistive technology that can help them navigate the world.
 This can include screen readers, Braille displays, and other adaptive devices that can help them access information and communicate with others.

 Blind children may face unique challenges when it comes to finding employment as adults, but our Blind Children's Program can help to prepare them for the workforce.
 We provide vocational training and job placement services to help blind children build the skills they need to succeed in their careers.